-The InterReligious Institute welcomed Dr. Cassie Interview with Dr. Trentaz J. E. H. Trentaz (PhD '10) and around 100 participants, in person and online, on Wednesday, April 10, 2019, for a day of interactive learning, skill building, and artistic activism based on Trentaz' book and film project, Love In a Time of Fear.
-Our time together included plenaries and breakout rural.
-"The Church" and the "neighborhood." sessions to help us take love from a good idea to a concrete force.
+The InterReligious Institute welcomed Dr. Cassie J. E. H. Trentaz (PhD '10) and around 100 participants, in person and online, on Wednesday, April 10, 2019, for a day of interactive learning, skill building, and artistic activism based on Trentaz' book and film project, Love In a Time of Fear.
+Our time together included plenaries and breakout sessions to help us take love from a good idea to a concrete force.
 Trentaz was joined by Michelle Lang, with her moving, artistic piece, "The Guitar Section" as part of her larger "Art of Tough Talks".
 This boldly launched our day and really got us talking!
 Other presenters included Rachel Brown, Executive Director of OverZero, Rabbi Menachem Cohen, Mitziut Jewish Community, Nora Gaines, Adjunct Professor of Africana Studies and Organizer and Trainer with Chicago Regional Organizing for Antiracism, Sana Syed, Inner-City Muslim Action Network, Dr. Miguel De La Torre, Professor of Social Ethics and Latinx Studies at the Iliff School of Theology, activist, author.
 This was our first event fully integrated with our online community.